 This namelist file is only used for time-dependent, moving grid cases to specify grid motion as a function of time.
-This file must be used in conjunction with either the command line option --moving_grid, or with the input variable moving_grid = .true. in the &global namelist of the fun3d.nml input file.
+This file must be used in conjunction with input variable moving_grid = .true. in the &global namelist of the fun3d.nml input file.
+See section 7 for an overview of moving grid capabilities.